Reviews from Armed Forces resettlement personnel

 After seeing different adverts in my local newspaper I decided to call the different companies offering instructor training and find out how it works.
 I am so glad that I did my research as it enabled me to disregard companies straight away who had a bad reputation and were offering packages that were too good to be true!

-Even though LDC was at the time a fairly unknown driving school I couldn't fault them and after I qualified in 2003 I became an LDC driving school operator.
+Even though LDC was at the time a fairly unknown driving school I couldn't fault them and after I qualified I became an LDC driving school operator.
 Since then I have never looked back, every day is different and there is nothing better than seeing a student pass their driving test, that is the ultimate job satisfaction.

 If you are serious about becoming a driving instructor and want a company you can trust look no further.

-David Hope - Served in the Army Air Corps for 25 years and joined LDC in 2013
+David Hope - Served in the Army Air Corps for 25 years

 Upon completion of a successful and enjoyable 25 year career in the Army Air Corps, culminating in becoming the Corps Regimental Sergeant Major, I realised that I had spent a substantial percentage of my career in training, and had learned how to work with and train people of all ages and from different backgrounds.